ahandsel/articles/kintone-numbers-to-words/kintone-numbers-to-words-GitHub.md

 1. Click the **Add Record** button ➕
 1. Enter a number in the input field

-The output field will be automatically populated with the number in its word form
+The output field will be automatically populated with the number in its word form.

 Don't forget to save the record!